core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The same applies in the opposite direction, when translating an HTTP message into a CoAP message.

-## The HTTP Response-Forwarding Header Field ## {#sec-response-forwarding-header}
+## The HTTP Reply-To Header Field ## {#sec-reply-to-header}

-The HTTP Response-Forwarding header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Response-Forwarding Option defined in {{sec-response-forwarding-option}}.
+The HTTP Reply-To header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Reply-To Option defined in {{sec-reply-to-option}}.

-Using the Uniform Resource Identifier (URI) syntax components defined in {{RFC3986}}, the HTTP Response-Forwarding header field value is as follows.
+Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} and including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP Reply-To header field value is as follows.

-scheme = <scheme, see {{Section 3.1 of RFC3986}}>

-authority = <authority, see {{Section 3.2 of RFC3986}}>

-Response-Forwarding = scheme "://" authority

-In particular:

-* The scheme component indicates the URI scheme otherwise specified in the CoAP Response-Forwarding Option, as per the 'tp_id' element of the 'tp_info' array (see {{sec-response-forwarding-option}}).
-That is, the 'tp_id' element with integer value 1 results in the scheme "coap".

-* The authority component indicates the URI authority otherwise specified in the CoAP Response-Forwarding Option, as per the 'srv_host' and 'srv_port' elements of the 'tp_info' array (see {{sec-response-forwarding-option}}).
+reply-to-char = ALPHA / DIGIT / "-" / "_"

+Reply-To = 2*reply-to-char

-When translating a CoAP message into an HTTP message, the HTTP Response-Forwarding header field is set to the URI specified in the CoAP Response-Forwarding Option, as per the rules defined above.
-In particular, consistently with what is defined in {{sec-response-forwarding-option}}:
+When translating a CoAP message into an HTTP message, the HTTP Reply-To header field is set to the value of the CoAP Reply-To Option in base64url (see {{Section 5 of RFC4648}}) encoding without padding.
+Implementation notes for this encoding are given in {{Section C of RFC7515}}.

-* If the 'srv_port' element of the 'tp_info' array is present and specifies the CBOR simple value "null" (0xf6), the URI authority of the header field includes the same port number that was specified in the group URI where the group request was forwarded.

-* If the 'srv_port' element of the 'tp_info' array is not present, the URI authority of the header field includes the default port number for the transport protocol specified by the 'tp_id' element of the 'tp_info' array, as per {{default-port-number}}.

-When translating an HTTP message into a CoAP message, the CoAP Response-Forwarding Option is set to the URI specified by the HTTP Response-Forwarding header field.
-In particular, the URI is encoded according to the format specified in {{sec-response-forwarding-option}}.
+When translating an HTTP message into a CoAP message, the CoAP Reply-To Option is set to the value of the HTTP Reply-To header field decoded from base64url (see {{Section 5 of RFC4648}}) without padding.
+Implementation notes for this encoding are given in {{Section C of RFC7515}}.

 ## The HTTP Group-ETag Header Field ## {#sec-group-etag-header}